JuliaLang/www.julialang.org/community/standards/index.md

 title:  Julia Community Standards
 ---

-The Julia community is committed to maintaining an inclusive, constructive and civil environment.
+The Julia community is committed to maintaining a welcoming, civil and constructive environment.
 We expect the following standards to be observed and upheld by all participants in any community forum (mailing lists, GitHub, IRC, etc.).

 **Be respectful and inclusive.**
 Please do not use overtly sexual language or imagery, and do not attack anyone based on any aspect of personal identity, including gender, sexuality, religion, ethnicity, race, age or ability.
 Ask yourself if a comment or statement might make someone feel unwelcomed or like an outsider.

 **Give credit.**
 All participants in the Julia community are expected to respect copyright laws and ethical attribution standards.
 This applies to both code and written materials, such as documentation or blog posts.
-Materials that violate the law or are plagiaristic or in some way ethically dubious will be removed from officially-maintained lists of resources.
+Materials that violate the law, are plagiaristic, or ethically dubious in some way will be removed from officially-maintained lists of resources.

 If you believe one of these standards has been violated, please either file an issue on an appropriate repository, or contact a Julia core developer (at your discretion).
 Keep in mind that most mistakes are due to ignorance rather than malice.